-These challenges restrict the use of this approach in real-world applications.
+These challenges restrict the use of this approach in real applications.

 In applications, we consider a different method for decorrelation in the AMP.
 The validity of this type of decorrelation has been tested numerically in \citet[Table~3]{zhou2023automatic}.
 We utilize a ``generalized puffer transformation" on the data, resulting in transformed variables denoted as $\bm{{Y}} = F \tilde{\bm{Y}}$ and $\bm{{X}} = F \tilde{\bm{X}}$, where the transformed data satisfy the model $ \bm{ Y}= \bm{ X}\beta + F { \tilde{\bm\varepsilon}}. $ It is important to note that in our setting, $p>n$.
 To perform the transformation, we utilize matrices $\bm{U}\in\mathbbm{R}^{n\times n}$, $\bm{D}\in\mathbbm{R}^{n\times n}$, and ${\bm{V}}^\top\in\mathbbm{R}^{n\times p}$ obtained from the singular value decomposition $\bm{\tilde{X} = UDV^\top}$.
 The ``generalized puffer transformation" was originally proposed in \citet{jia2015preconditioning}, where the authors aimed to decorrelate the design matrix to bypass the so-called ``irrepresentable condition" for the Lasso regression.
 The ``generalized puffer transformation" uses $F = \sqrt{p/n} \bm{U \hat D U}^\top$ where $\bm{ \hat D}$ is a diagonal matrix with diagonal elements $\bm{\hat D}_{ii} = I({\bm D}_{ii} \le 1/\sqrt{n})\sqrt{n}+I({\bm D}_{ii} > 1/\sqrt{n})/{\bm D}_{ii}, i=1,\ldots,n$.
 Subsequently, we apply the AMP algorithm and conduct the hypothesis test using the transformed data $(\bm{{Y}}, \bm{{X}})$.